England

 • Tenancies of agricultural holdings or farm business tenancies

-• Lettings to students by educational institutions and other specified persons
+• Lettings to students by educational institutions and other specified types of landlord

 • Holiday lettings